 - Make huge purchase orders with manufacturers that smaller sellers can't.

 - They have more capital available to turn huge net profits even with lower net profit margins.

 Wholesale suppliers can sell 1,000 items quickly if they can provide a discounted price that entices smaller businesses to buy, knowing they can sell the items individually for a profit.

-A simple online store operates differently than a wholesale business and they work symbiotically to make each other profitable.
+A simple online store operates differently from a wholesale business, and together they work symbiotically to make each other profitable.